Bastavavos/Bastavavos/README.md

 ### :eyes: About me :
 I'm currently junior developer, co-op student in Digital Campus In The Alps - Annecy

-I have been working for one year in test automation at Orisha Ginkoia - Passy.
+I have been working for one year in test automation at Orisha Ginkoia - Passy. </br>
-My future mission will be focused on front-end development in 2025.
+My future mission in this company will be focused on front-end development in 2025.

 ### :zap: My main programming languages :